cmichi/zeit-anglizismen/README.md

 anglicism use in the magazine [Die Zeit](http://www.zeit.de) over the years.

-The list of anglicisms is taken from the Wikitionary project: http://de.wiktionary.org/wiki/Verzeichnis:Deutsch/Anglizismen At the moment (April 2014) there are 994 anglicisms in this list.
+The list of anglicisms is taken from the Wiktionary project: http://de.wiktionary.org/wiki/Verzeichnis:Deutsch/Anglizismen At the moment (April 2014) there are 994 anglicisms in this list.